TheCyberLocal/OmniBrowse/README.md

 ## Usage

 1. Enter your search query in the Omni search bar and press enter.
-2. Click on each browser tab to view its results for the search.
+2. Click on each browser tab to view its results for the specific engine.
-3. Each browser tab has its own URL and history, which is reset after each new search.
-4. Click into any of the results within each browser tab, and switch to another tab without losing your place in the original tab.
+3. Click on any result within any browser tab to open the website.

 Enjoy a seamless browsing experience with OmniBrowser!